magpylib/magpylib/docs/examples/examples_07_triangularmesh.md

 The outside field of a homogeneously charged magnet is the same as the field of a similarly shaped body with a magnetic surface charge.
 In turn, the surface charge is proportional to the projection of the magnetization vector onto the surface normal.

 The `TriangularMesh` class is set up so that a magnet with an arbitrary surface can be approximated by triangular faces.
-Given the magnetization vector, the surface charge density is automatically computed and summed up over all triangles.
-This source is homologous to a collection of `Triangle` objects where its geometry is defined via `vertices` and `triangles`.
-The `vertices` correspond to the corner points in units of \[mm\] and the `triangles` define indices triples corresponding to the the vertices coordinates of each triangle.
+Given the magnetization vector, the surface charge density is automatically computed and summed up over all triangular faces.
+This source is similar to a collection of `Triangle` objects where its geometry is defined via `vertices` and `faces`.
+The `vertices` correspond to the corner points in units of \[mm\] and the `faces` define indices triples corresponding to the the vertices coordinates of each triangle.
 Additionally, useful input checks, enabled by default, are implemented in order to ensure the validity of a faceted magnet source, such as:
-- `reorient_triangles`: checks if faces are facing outwards and flip the ones wrongly oriented
+- `reorient_faces`: checks if faces are facing outwards and flip the ones wrongly oriented
-- `validate_closed`: checks if set of provided set of `vertices` and `triangles` form a closed body.
+- `validate_closed`: checks if set of provided set of `vertices` and `faces` form a closed body.
-- `validate_connected`: checks if set of provided set of `vertices` and `triangles` is not disjoint.
+- `validate_connected`: checks if set of provided set of `vertices` and `faces` is not disjoint.

 +++ {"user_expressions": []}